 If you already own a website, you can tell whether it is static or dynamic by noticing whether the page is an interactive one or if it only contains content that is meant to be read or printed out.
 If you want to build a website, you need to make your choice based on the purpose of the site and the available resources that you have.

 Most people prefer dynamic websites because they are easier to maintain in the long run, they encourage efficient data management, and you can expand them with extra functionality in the future.
 If you want the website to be complex and greatly functional, then a dynamic website should be your go-to option.
 The downside is that they take longer to build, and the initial costs are higher.
-However, CMS platforms such as WordPress will allow you to launch your own dynamic website without much of a hassle.
+However, CMS platforms such as WordPress or HubSpot will allow you to launch your own dynamic website without much of a hassle.
 If you are thinking about whether a WordPress or a static HTML website is a better choice, this article gives a good pros and cons analysis for both.

 Static sites are for those who want to build purely informational websites, such as a company’s brochureware site.
 The web pages won’t change as the user can’t make any choices.
 The content is read-only and non-interactive.
 Despite this, simple static websites can still look great and effectively meet their goal of informing users.

 To sum up, the decision you make should be based on what you want from your website.
 Dynamic websites offer more possibilities yet are more complex, while static websites are more limited yet are super simple to create.
 Make your choice wisely, considering what you expect from the site.